Art Insurance

 Being under-insured is different from being uninsured.
 When you are uninsured you have no policy in place at all.
 Although this saves you money in the short term, you risk losing far more than you save if the unexpected happens.

 In most cases, they are covered up to a certain maximum per claim if you make sure the value of these items are included in the value of contents to be insured.
 You can find out more about our garage insurance here, and our shed insurance.
 Please note that there are some items that we can’t insure such as boats and water skis, please refer to the policy booklets for full details.
+Some business equipment stored in outbuildings is covered, but not high-risk items or stock without underwriter approval.

 We exclude cover from unoccupied vehicles.